markwomack/TaskManager/README.md

 pushbutton, with the button controlling the starting and stopping of the execution.</p>

 ## Caveat
-This library is something of a 'task manager', and it is built with something called a 'timer'.
+<p>This library is something of a 'task manager', and it is built with something called
+a 'timer'.
 However, it does not use any of the hardware timers found in Arduino.
 It uses a software based, best effort timer.
 While it is pretty accurate when running just a few, quickly executed tasks, don't expect it to be entirely accurate.
 If two tasks are scheduled to execute at the same frequency, one is going to run before the other, in a random order.
 If one task takes a long time to execute, its execution may run over the expected start time of a subsequent task.
-Be aware of these limitations.
+Be aware of these limitations.</p>

+## Dependencies
+<p>This library has a dependency on another library I have released called ArduinoLogging
+  (https://github.com/markwomack/ArduinoLogging).
+It uses it to print debug and state messages.
+You can either download and install the ArduinoLogging library to the Arduino library directory, or you can change the calls to use Serial directly, or you can comment them out completely.</p>

 ## Examples
 <p>The example sketches demonstrate almost all of the Task Manager features